 Capacity Development

-We develop capacity for organizations and individuals via training, mentoring, evaluation and support.
-We facilitate networking and collaboration among projects, donors, governments and the public.
+We develop capacity for organizations and individuals via training, mentoring, evaluation and support, and facilitate networking and collaboration among projects, donors, governments and the public.

 Policy

-Wildlife Impact works with partners to improve application of the Convention on the International Trade in Endangered Species of Wild Fauna and Flora (CITES) policies on bushmeat, animal disposition and illegal wildlife trade.
+Wildlife Impact works to improve wildlife protection policies and implementation.
+We advocate for implementation of the Convention on the International Trade in Endangered Species of Wild Fauna and Flora (CITES) policies on bushmeat, animal disposition and illegal wildlife trade.

 We facilitate meetings to address wildlife crises, and coordinate collaborative action to resolve wildlife conservation and welfare issues.
 We help projects amplify their voices on conservation and welfare issues internationally and locally through media and public outreach.